florent-brosse/fit/README.md

 The idea is to flatten JSON keys and put keys/values in a dynamic map field through a Field Input Transformer.

+If you need different analyzers, you can add several dynamic field in the schema.xml.

 ### Field input/output (FIT) transformer API